mohammadrezachegini/home-lab/Terraform-on-K8S/AWS-EKS/AWS-EKS-Cluster-Basics/README.md

 4. **IAM Roles**: Review and restrict IAM policies as per your security requirements
 5. **Logging**: EKS control plane logging is enabled for all log types

-## Cost Optimization

-- Single NAT Gateway is used (set `vpc_single_nat_gateway = true`)
-- Node groups use ON_DEMAND instances - consider SPOT for non-production
-- Minimum node count is set to 1 - adjust based on your needs
-- Instance types are t3.micro for bastion and t3.medium for nodes

 ## Cleanup